The first 3 Jesuits

 atomic bombing of Hiroshima!!

-150,000 people were killed.
-Everything within a one-mile radius was completely
+Over 150,000 people were killed.
+Everything within a one-mile radius

 Less

-church.
+a church.
 The home remained intact.
-The church remained except for the roof
+The church remained except for the

-which was blown away.
+roof which was blown away.
 Inside the home were eight Jesuit priests.
-Except

-for a few minor cuts and bruises these eight priests were not harmed.
+Except for a few minor cuts and bruises these eight priests were not

-lived through an atomic blast has never been explained.
-How the home remained
+men lived through an atomic blast has never been explained.
+How the

-is also a mystery.
-Some of the world's greatest scientists have investigated,
+home remained is also a mystery.
+Some of the world's greatest scientists

-and none have even attempted a theory on this remarkable survival.
-They
+have investigated, and none have even attempted a theory on this remarkable

-have however, provided the world with documentation proving beyond any
+survival.
+They have however, provided the world with documentation proving

-reasonable doubt that these buildings should have been destroyed and the
+beyond any reasonable doubt that these buildings should have been destroyed

 |